SUNCAT-Center/CatHub/README.md

     cathub organize <folderame> -a <ads1,ads2> -c <dft-code> -x <xc-functional> -f <facet> -S <crystal structure>

-As an alternative to cathub organize - create an empty organized folderstructure for dropping files yourself.
+As an alternative to cathub organize, create an empty organized folderstructure for dropping files yourself.
 First create a template and edit it, then create the folders.

     cathub make_folders --create-template <template>
     cathub make_folders <template>